neledov/salesforce-case-download-organizer/README.md

        - Open the Tampermonkey dashboard.
        - Find the **Salesforce Case Number Notifier** script and click **"Edit"**.
        - Modify the `url` field in the `GM_xmlhttpRequest` section to match your server's port.

+   - **Note:** It may take some time for the Tampermonkey script to intercept the URL and launch on the page.
+If you encounter issues, try refreshing the Salesforce Lightning tab or restarting your browser.

 #### macOS